PollyWantsACrack/Snake-Java/README.md

 # Snake-Java
-My implementation of classic game "snake" in java
+My implementation of classic game "snake" in java.
+One of my first programming projects.
+No tutorials followed.